carsontang/carsontang.github.io/_posts/2017-10-21-python-packages-and-anaconda.md

 * [**Anaconda channel**](https://conda.io/docs/glossary.html#channels) - The locations of the repositories where conda looks for packages.
 Channels may point to a Cloud repository or a private location on a remote or local repository that you or your organization created.

 ### Anaconda commands
-`conda info` - display Anaconda information related to your computer's setup
+* `conda info` - display Anaconda information related to your computer's setup
+* `conda env update -f <filename>` - download any new Python modules specified in the file

 ### Setting up Mayavi with Python 3.5
 * Mayavi works on Python 3 now!
 Simply follow the instructions below, and the proper dependencies will be installed.